timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 Interval between LoRa buffer releases.
 Must be longer than transmission time-on-air.

 ## WiFi and MQTT Configuration
 WiFi and MQTT parameters are generally configured in the 'src/fdrs_globals.h' file.
+Be sure to use the correct topic when sending MQTT commands.
 The following values may be set in the gateway configuration file if the user wishes to override the global value:
 #### ```#define WIFI_SSID "cccc"``` and ``` WIFI_PASS "cccc"  ```
 WiFi credentials
 #### ```#define MQTT_ADDR "n.n.n.n"``` or ```MQTT_ADDR "cccc"```